-Transactions let your app handle purchases (for example, pick-up, delivery, or tickets) or reservations and appointments (for example, restaurants, haircuts, fitness classes).
+Transactions let your app handle purchases (for example, pick-up, delivery, or tickets).

-Integrating transactions into your app lets you create ordering experiences that are more seamless than websites and mobile apps through a natural, conversational ordering experience.
+Integrating transactions into your app lets you create natural, conversational ordering experiences that are more seamless than websites and mobile apps.

-Here's an example with a shoe store app:
+Here's an example ordering experience with a shoe store app:

 While the user is building their "cart", you may need to collect their delivery or shipping information to determine things like price and service availability.
 Your app can request the user's permission for Google to share their delivery address with your app.